Vogue Russia: History

 Vogue Russia launched Fashion’s Night Out in 2009 with Doletskaya saying that the night is “meant to create a feeling of confidence among fashion consumers in these days of economic difficulties,” and bring back shoppers to Moscow's high end shops following the Great Recession.
 For the event the high-end stores on Stoleshnikov Pereulok stayed open until 12–2am.
 It was originally created by Anna Wintour.

 Aliona Doletskaya resigned in July 2010, Condé Nast CEO Jonathan Newhouse said "It is difficult to overstate the significance, even the historical importance, of Aliona's contribution to Russian Vogue and to the zeitgeist of new Russia" and "In a short time, a new editor for Vogue will be announced.
 But in a sense, Aliona's role at Vogue has been unique, and she can never be truly replaced,".
-At the time there was a "changing of the guard" in the Russian publishing industry with Evelina Khromchenko of L'Officiel Russia since 1997, being fired in May 2010.
+At the time there was a "changing of the guard" in the Russian publishing industry with Evelina Khromchenko of L'Officiel Russia since 1997, being fired from her position in May 2010.

 Following Doletskaya's resignation, Victoria Davydova (previously editor of Tatler Russia) became the magazines new editor from July.
 She caused controversy with her debut issue which featured Uzbek-Russian gymnast turned politician Alina Kabayeva (rumoured to be in an affair with Vladimir Putin) on the cover with netizens calling it a "disgrace".
 Bozhena Rynska of Gazeta.ru called Davydova "dull" and "manageable".

 For the third Fashion’s Night Out in 2011 the supermodel Natasha Poly helped to lead the event.
 By 2011 the event had expanded to other streets including Tretyakovsky Proyezd.

 Masha Fedorova stepped down from her role as Editor-in-Chief in February 2021 and was replaced by Ksenia Solovieva, Solovieva was previously the Editor-in-Chief of Russian Tatler since 2010.

 For the magazines November 2021 issue the Dutch model Jill Kortleve was on the cover and was the first plus-size model to be on the magazines cover in its 23-year history.
 The reception was mixed.

 As a result of the closure of the Russian division of Condé Nast, £5.1 million had to be wrote off by Condé Nast International.